Plimmerton: History

 In 1885 the first excursion train journeyed from Wellington to Plimmerton on 3 September, and regular services began from 10 October.
 With the railway's arrival, Plimmerton became accessible to holidaymakers, and evolved into a seaside resort.
-Plimmerton House, a two-storied hotel, was built alongside the railway station in 1886 (and burnt down in 1907).
+Plimmerton House, a two-storied hotel, was built alongside the in 1886 (and burnt down in 1907).
 Sections began to be sold in 1888 and by the late 1890s Plimmerton had become a popular holiday destination.
 In 1900 Plimmerton consisted of 30 summer cottages, two private hotels and one general store.

 Plimmerton was originally part of Hutt County.
 On 1 April 1973 the still-growing area became one of the northern suburbs of Porirua.
 Though small, it was one of the most lively.
 For a time it had the only active Residents' Association in the city.